Improve your chances of landing on the shortlist by avoiding these pitfalls.

 “Don’t put things on your CV that you can’t live up to.
 Everything on there is fair game, so you need to be able to elaborate on every line.
 If you say you are fluent in a certain language, then we’ll expect you can prove it.”

 “You should always send a thank-you note after an interview, but don’t literally just say ‘thank you.’
 The note should be short and to the point, but not that short!
 Use the follow-up email as an opportunity to solidify your pitch.
 Say that you learned a lot and you’re excited about the position.
 It shows you have sincere interest in the job.”

 “There is no excuse not to have any questions to ask the interviewer.
 We will always ask whether you have any questions.
 Even if we’ve answered everything you want to know, improvise and work off something that was mentioned in the interview and say that you’d like us to elaborate more on a particular aspect of the position.”

-“Sometimes someone will try to over-impress by showing their knowledge in a particular industry.
-If it’s a general position you’re going for, it could end up making you look as if you are not interested in anything else.”
+“Sometimes, someone will try to overimpress by showing their knowledge in a particular industry.
+If it’s a general position you’re going for, it could end up making you look like you aren't interested in anything else.”

 “It’s important that you come across as authentic.
 Answer questions in your own words, rather than regurgitating a textbook response.
 It’s a nuanced point because you don’t want to be overly friendly… just be your ‘professional self.’
 It’s OK to make small-talk to break the ice and build a rapport with the interviewer—just don’t go overboard and be too casual.”